FabTrindade/dsmovie/README.md

-This is a project of a web site for film evaluation.
+This is a project of a web site for movie reviews.

 *Backend in Java with Spring Tool Suite 4 (STS).
 *Frontend with React.